 - Console not adjustable

-The flywheel is the part of the bike that spins as you pedal, providing the “feel” of riding a real bicycle.
+And just to make sure we’re all on the same page, the flywheel is the part of the bike that spins as you pedal, providing the “feel” of riding a real bicycle.

-The idea is that heavier is better because the extra weight builds more momentum as it spins, which makes for a smoother ride.
+The idea is that heavier is (usually) better because the extra weight builds more momentum as it spins, which makes for a smoother ride.

 It also makes sense that a heavier flywheel would be able to provide more overall resistance, but this depends a lot on the quality of the magnetic resistance system too.

-Spin cycles stress flywheel weight because the heavier flywheels are supposed to more closely mimic the feel of riding a road bike outdoors.
+Indoor cycles stress flywheel weight because the heavier flywheels are supposed to more closely mimic the feel of riding a road bike outdoors.

 Remember- regardless of what type of exercise bike it is, heavier flywheels usually provide smoother operation.

-That said, the Sole LCB comes with a 30 lb flywheel, which is heavy enough to give a lot of spin cycles flywheel envy.
-With a flywheel this heavy, this bike is more than capable of providing a smooth, fluid ride.
+That said, the Sole LCB comes with a 27 lb flywheel, which is heavy enough to give a lot of indoor cycles flywheel envy.

 This massive flywheel is paired with a quiet magnetic resistance system that offers 40 different levels of resistance for you to use at your disposal.

 Having this many resistance levels gives you a ton of control over your workout intensity.
-You’ll be able to fine tune how hard you work depending on the type of workout you’re performing.

-It also gives you a lot of wiggle room to progress your workouts as you get in better shape.
+You’ll be able to fine tune how hard you work depending on the type of workout you’re performing and it also gives you a lot of wiggle room to progress your workouts as you get in better shape.

 Overall, the LCB scores very highly with its heavy flywheel and high number of resistance levels.